What’s a Foot Drop?

 - And in extreme cases – surgical intervention.
 Neurosurgeons transfer a tendon from the other leg to the muscle in the affected leg that helps to make the foot up.
 Sometimes, neurosurgeon recommend surgery to fuse the foot and ankle joint to stabilize it.

 The prognosis of foot drop usually depends upon the cause of the foot drop.
-Several cases like peripheral compressive neuropathy require up to 3 months for a full recovery.
+Several cases such as peripheral compressive neuropathy require up to 3 months for a full recovery.
 In case of any emergency, please contact with our neurosurgeon.

 Aldemir, C., & Duygun, F. (2017).
 New and unusual causes of foot drop.
 Medicine Science | International Medical Journal, (January), 1. https://doi.org/10.5455/medscience.2017.06.8602